Waray-Waray gangs

-Waray-Waray gangs (also known as Waray-Waray groups) are generic terms used in the Philippines to denote of criminal groups who are of Waray ethnicity.
+Waray-Waray gangs (also known as Waray-Waray groups) are generic terms used in the Philippines to denote criminal groups who are of Waray ethnicity.
 They originated from provinces Leyte and Samar where the majority are of Waray background, later spreading into Luzon.
 Most of their criminal activities involved armed robberies, but various other gangs have also dabbled in kidnapping, carnapping, gun running, assassinations, gang warfare, and narcotics sale.
 Their bloody confrontations with the police made them the most notorious gang in the Philippines.

 History

-Waray-speaking criminals have been documented in Luzon since the 1990s.
-In 1997, they first started being called Waray-Waray gangs.
-In that same year, a Waray-Waray gang kidnapped Chinese-Filipinos Virgilio and Christine Chua and their maid Analyn Simbajon.
+Waray-speaking criminals have been documented in Luzon since the 1990s, though it wouldn't be until 1997 when they were first referred to as Waray-Waray gangs.
+In that year, a Waray-Waray gang kidnapped Chinese-Filipinos Virgilio and Christine Chua and their maid Analyn Simbajon.
 The case was dubbed by the Movement for Restoration of Peace and Order (MRPO) as the longest trial in the history of kidnap-for-ransom cases in the country.
-In 2001, a policeman by the name of Superintendent Eugenio Casalme was killed by a Waray-Waray gang during a hold-up of a bus on route to Pampanga.
+In 2001, a policeman by the name of Superintendent Eugenio Casalme was killed by a Waray-Waray gang during a hold-up of a bus that was on route to Pampanga.
 He was one of the passengers at that time, and when the gang members noticed his police uniform, they shot him in the chest and neck.

-In 2002, the house of actor and future politician Sonny Parsons was burglarized by a Waray-Waray gang.
-They tied him and his own family in their house and almost raped his two daughters.
+In April 13, 2002, in one of the bloodiest robberies in Philippine history, the Waray-Abuyog Gang shot and killed three policemen and a traffic enforcer in a police precinct in Meycauayan, Bulacan.
+They dressed themselves in military uniforms and drove to the area in a white van.
+Using assault rifles, they riddled the precinct and the unsuspecting law enforcers, before making their escape.
+Investigators later found out that this was a diversion aimed to remove or distract nearby policemen, as another group robbed a jewelry store.
+Many members of the group were killed or captured a month later.
+In July of that same year, the house of actor and politician Sonny Parsons was burglarized by a Waray-Waray gang.
+They tied him and members of his family and nearly raped his two daughters.
 The actor managed to trick the gang into thinking that patrolmen were roaming around the neighborhood.
-As the gang hastily retreated, Parson got off his bindings, grabbed a pistol, and shot at the suspects as they were escaping, killing three of them.
+As the gang hastily retreated, Parsons removed his bindings, grabbed a pistol, and shot at the suspects, killing three.